The many routes to the ubiquitous Bradley-Terry model: Quasi-symmetry and consistent estimators

 It is then natural to consider the limit, but this is clearly not convergent.
-However, as \citet{moon2015topics} notes, since the matrix $C$ is irreducible then by the Perron-Frobenius theorem \citep{frobenius1912matrizen} the rating vector defined by
+However, as \citet{moon2015topics} notes, since the matrix $C$ is irreducible then by the Perron--Frobenius theorem \citep{frobenius1912matrizen} the rating vector defined by

-where $\rho$ is the dominant eigenvalue of $C$, is convergent, and this normalised limit may be thought of as a rating vector.
+where $\rho$ is the dominant eigenvalue of $C$, is convergent, and this normalized limit may be thought of as a rating vector.
 In the case considered above this gives

-The same motivational construct can be applied to give a consistent estimator of the Bradley-Terry rating vector in the case of a Bradley-Terry data-generating process.
-In both cases, the idea is that we start with an intuitive rating method.
-It is then noted that the initial wins should not be considered equal and instead those wins should be weighted using the best rating available.
-This may be done iteratively defining a rating in the limit.
-In the case of the Wei-Kendall method, the sum of wins is used as the initial rating.
-Here, the initial rating is based on the win-loss ratio of each team, $\Hat{C}\boldsymbol{e}=D^{-1}C\boldsymbol{e}$.
-In the reweighting step in the Wei-Kendall method, the wins are simply weighted by the rating of the losing team.
-Here, leaning on the intuition of needing to account for losses as well as wins, we scale the vector of rating-weighted wins by the losses for each team.
-Proceeding in this manner, we define a rating vector
+The same motivational construct can be applied to give a consistent estimator of the Bradley--Terry rating vector in the case of a Bradley--Terry data-generating process.
+In both cases, the idea is that we start with an intuitive rating method, based solely on the number of wins and losses for each team.
+It is then noted that the initial wins should not be considered equal and instead those wins should be weighted somehow to capture their relative worth.
+The most recent weighting vector can be used for this purpose, giving a new updated rating vector, which can itself then be used for weighting the wins.
+Proceeding iteratively in this way a rating is defined in the limit.

+In the case of the Wei--Kendall method, the sum of wins is used as the initial rating.
+Here, though, the initial rating is based on the win-loss ratio of each team,

+In the re-weighting step of the Wei--Kendall method, the wins are simply weighted by the rating of the losing team.
+Here, the wins are likewise weighted by the rating of the losing team but then additionally, leaning on the intuition of needing to account for losses as well as wins, the resultant vector of rating-weighted wins is scaled by the losses for each team.